Fascinating Aïda: Reviews

-The Independent gave the One Last Flutter show four stars, naming it a "perfectly judged evening", and IndieLondon said that "One Last Flutter is as good and funny and as full of biting wit and humour as ever."

-More recently The West End Whingers were unanimously praising their Jermyn Street Theatre run.
+The Independent gave the 2003 One Last Flutter show four stars, naming it a "perfectly judged evening", and IndieLondon said that "One Last Flutter is as good and funny and as full of biting wit and humour as ever."
+The West End Whingers were unanimously praising their 2008 Jermyn Street Theatre run.
 The New York Times said of their Absolutely Fascinating run: "I hope every cabaret singer looking for new material sees this show.
 Any young musical-theater performer who wants to see the right blend of subtlety and showmanship should too.
 The rest of us can savor the strong opinions and sharp wits that can make top-notch entertainment."

-Other reviews over time include The Daily Telegraph, who said that "quite simply, Fascinating Aïda are the tops"; the News of the World, who said that "they are more than ever quite irresistible" and "simply hilarious"; The Financial Times who said that they are "one of the most exquisitely polished shows you are ever likely to see", and The Sunday Telegraph said that their show was "brilliantly conceived and executed...
+Other reviews include The Daily Telegraph, who said that "quite simply, Fascinating Aïda are the tops"; the News of the World, who said that "they are more than ever quite irresistible" and "simply hilarious"; The Financial Times who said that they are "one of the most exquisitely polished shows you are ever likely to see", and The Sunday Telegraph said that their show was "brilliantly conceived and executed...
 The music is worth hearing again and again".

-Their most recent show was reviewed by acclaimed film director Ken Russell in The Times, who said that watching them made him feel he had "died and gone to heaven", and that the trio were "impossibly good".
+Their 2009 show was reviewed by acclaimed film director Ken Russell in The Times, who said that watching them made him feel he had "died and gone to heaven", and that the trio were "impossibly good".